delinzhao/delinzhao.github.io/_pages/about.md

 <br>
 * To learn more about me, you can have a view of my CV page [here](/cv), or download my resume here: [English version](/files/resume_en.pdf) or [Chinese version](/files/resume_cn.pdf).
 <br>
 * I also like writing blogs to summarize the knowledge or record my interesting experiments.
-I like sharing and discussing things in the field of Computer Science.
+I like sharing and discussing things with others.
 Visit my Chinese blog [here](https://blog.djinguo.com)!